 Maintaining a healthy lifestyle by eating in small frequent proportions may help you to lessen the pressure on the intestine.
 This means that instead of taking large, heavy meals every day, which pressurizes the digestive system into working hard to digest and therefore causing bile reflux.
 You can eat smaller meals, and eat salty snacks to replace lost salt or drink sweet beverages such as fruit juice to replace lost sugar.
 However, avoid them if they make you feel sick.

 4. Avoid Trigger Foods

-Trigger Foods such as carbonated beverages, caffeinated drinks, chocolate, tomato-based foods, vinegar-based dressings, citrus foods, onions, mint, and other spicy foods are considered to one of the main causes of throwing up yellow bile.
+Trigger Foods such as carbonated beverages, caffeinated drinks, chocolate, tomato-based foods, vinegar-based dressings, citrus foods, onions, mint, and other spicy foods are considered to one of the main causes.
 If you don’t want to suffer from stomach pain and bile vomiting, it is your time to get rid of all these unhealthy foods and avoid foods that trigger food allergy or cause food poisoning.